 - Position your jack under a part of the vehicle that is the frame.
 Do not use the jack on area's like the springs or on shock absorber.

 - Remove the lug nuts and set aside somewhere safe.

-- Lift and remove the tire to work on it.
+- Remove the tire to work on it.

 - Follow the steps in reverse to replace the wheel.